AbdallahAyed/rock-paper-scissors-master/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**To do this challenge, you need a basic understanding of HTML, CSS, and JavaScript.**

 ## The challenge